bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 receiving a confirmation, even for "final fixes".
 If several developers are involved in the project one confirmation should be enough, you can always submit another PR or file an issue.

-After you have merged you should delete the branch and smile, the smile is critical part of the process, so don't forget this.
+After you have merged, you should delete the branch and smile, the smile is critical part of the process, so don't forget this.

 #### Reviewing pull requests